puristajs/purista/website/src/handbook/9_Event_bridge.md

 ## Apache Kafka

+[Apache Kafka](https://kafka.apache.org) is a very popular message broker.
+But, as Kafka is a pull based broker it currently does not fit the basic requirements.

+There are currently no plans to use Kafka as event bridge backbone for PURISTA.

 ## MQTT Brokers

-MQTT is one of the most mature and widely used messaging protocols.
+MQTT with the popular [mosquitto broker](https://mosquitto.org) is one of the most mature and widely used messaging protocols.
 As mentioned in the beginning of this page, there are several things a broker should provide.

 The MQTT protocol version 5 has some interesting additions, like shared subscriptions, session ttl, message ttl and response fields.
 This reduces the gap between available broker features and our needs.